-Rejecting Rejection: Twenty Years of Chasing the Writer’s Dream writing great headlines Translation agencies
+Rejecting Rejection: Twenty Years of Chasing the Writer’s Dream Writing translation jobs

 Bill LamptonWhen I finished college, I fully expected that within five years I would become a widely published writer.
 In high school, I wrote a popular satirical column--“Orchids and Onions”-- for the school newspaper, every week for two years.
 In college, I edited the yearbook.
 Literature courses entranced me, and while other students complained about essay assignments, I reveled in them.